Second Opinion (The Sopranos): Synopsis

 There is rising tension between Christopher and Paulie.
-As a newly made man, Chris is liable to be strip-searched.
+As a newly made man, Chris is faces more scrutiny from the family and is liable to be strip-searched.
 Paulie makes him strip in the back room of the Bada Bing and makes fun of his penis size.
-Late one night he and Patsy go to Chris's apartment and search his belongings.
+Later, he and Patsy go to Chris's apartment unannounced and search his belongings.
 Chris sees Paulie sniffing Adriana's panties.
-Tony dismisses Chris's complaint.
-Paulie warns him never to complain about him again to the "big man".
-But then Paulie shows him a Big Mouth Billy Bass and they laugh together, friends again.
+Tony dismisses Chris's complaint, but speaks to Paulie anyway.

+Paulie warns Chris never to complain about him again to the "big man", but they share a laugh together over a Big Mouth Billy Bass.
+While Silvio and Furio are also amused by the fish prop, it reminds Tony of his dream of Pussy Bonpensiero speaking to him as a dead fish on a slab.
+Upon finding out that it was Georgie who had brought in the fish prop, an enraged Tony smashes it against his head.

-Carmela runs into Angie Bonpensiero at a supermarket.
+Carmela runs into Pussy's widow Angie at a supermarket.
 Angie says that, though Tony is helping her financially, things are hard and she cannot afford an operation for her poodle.
-Carmela tells Tony, who goes to Angie's home and sees that she has a new Cadillac.
-He smashes its windows and lights with a baseball bat and tells her she should speak about money only to him.
+Carmela tells Tony, who goes to Angie's home and sees that she has purchased a new Cadillac.
+He smashes its windows and lights with a baseball bat, telling her she should speak about money only to him.
+Elsewhere, Carmela has lunch with a dean from Columbia University.
+Tony refuses to go or donate more $5,000, insisting that the dean is trying to extort her.
+The dean tells Carmela that his research indicates that the Sopranos could contribute as much as $50,000.